magento/merchdocs/src/catalog/product-create-configurable.md

     - `None`
     - `Taxable Goods`

-1. The **Quantity** is determined by the product variations, so you can leave it blank for now.
+1. The **Quantity** is determined by the product variations, so you can leave it blank.

 1. Leave the **Stock Status** as set.

     The Stock Status of a configurable product is determined by each associated configuration.
-Because the product was saved without entering a quantity, the Stock Status is now set to `Out of Stock`.
+Because the product was saved without entering a quantity, the **Stock Status** is now set to `Out of Stock`.

 1. Enter the product **Weight**.

-1. Accept the default **Visibility** setting, `Catalog, Search`.
+1. Accept the default **Visibility** setting of `Catalog, Search`.

 1. To feature the product in the list of[ new products]({% link cms/widget-new-products-list.md %}), select the **Set Product as New** checkbox.